softeng-feup/open-cx-facas/docs/Development-Report.md

 ---
 ## Requirements
+TODO: In this section, you should describe all kinds of requirements for your module: functional and non-functional requirements.

+Start by contextualizing your module, describing the main concepts, terms, roles, scope and boundaries of the application domain addressed by the project.

+---

 ### Use case diagram

 ![Use case diagram](https://github.com/softeng-feup/open-cx-facas/blob/master/docs/UML%20USE%20CASE.png)

 #### View Schedule:
 * **Actor:** Attendee (the conference staff can also use the app like a normal user).